-Let’s find the Red Thread in a TED Talk.
+Let’s find the Red Thread in a TED talk.
 I like finding Red Threads in talks because often times the Red Thread, the presence of the Red Thread is the difference between a good talk and a great one.

-In this case, let’s take a look a Brian Little’s recent TED Talk, “Who Are You Really?
+In this case, let’s take a look a Brian Little’s recent TED talk, “Who Are You Really?
 The Puzzle of Personality.”
 Brian wrote a book that the puzzle personality is a bit of an excerpt from, it’s called “Me, Myself and I: The Science of Personality.”
 Read it, loved it, which is one of the reasons why I found his talk in the first place.

-In other words there is, early, a statement of what this talk is about, what the goal of the audience is that he’s trying to help achieve.
+In other words, there is a statement of what this talk is about, what the goal of the audience is that he’s trying to help achieve.
 Second, what is the underlying problem that’s getting in the way of us achieving that goal?
-Third, a new idea, a core piece of information in this case that is something that we can’t unhear and that changes our understanding of the world as we saw it, and explains why the problem is such a problem.
-It also helps dictate the change that he’s asking for, a high level change that he’s asking people to make.
+Third, a new idea, a core piece of information in this case that is something that we can’t unhear.
+That changes our understanding of the world as we saw it, and explains why the problem is such a problem.
+It also helps dictate the change that he’s asking for, a high-level change that he’s asking people to make.

-Now consistent with a lot of TED Talks, there isn’t a detailed explanation of the fifth piece which are additional actions you can take.
-Mostly because it’s time-bound and really what he’s doing is introducing this new idea up front, which means he wisely decided to use his time making the case for that rather than in giving you the how-to instructions to put the change in place.
+Now, consistent with a lot of TED Talks, there isn’t a detailed explanation of the fifth piece, which are additional actions you can take.
+Mostly because it’s time-bound.
+And really what he’s doing is introducing this new idea up front, which means he wisely decided to use his time making the case for that rather than in giving you the how-to instructions to put the change in place.
 So go watch the talk, come back, or go pretend that you did and we’ll break it down.

-Now I said up front he does include a statement of the goal and you can find it one minute in.
+Now I said up front that he does include a statement of the goal, and you can find it one minute in.
 He says, “And what we try to do in our own way is to make sense of how each of us, each of you, is in certain respects like all other people, like some other people, and like no other person.”

 “So here are the consequences,” he says, “that are really quite intriguing.
 We’re not always what we seem to be.”
 In other words, we have this goal — we want to see how are we like or not like other people.
-He’s introduced a framework that helps us understand what the basis of being like or not like other people is, and then he introduces something that we may not realize, that’s getting in the way of our goal: the fact that we’re not always who we appear to be to other people, or we’re not always consistent.
+He’s introduced a framework that helps us understand what the basis of being like or not like other people is.
+And then he introduces something that we may not realize, that’s getting in the way of our goal: the fact that we’re not always who we appear to be to other people, or we’re not always consistent.

-He goes through and explains that a little bit more, he tells a very funny story about Charles which I recommend you go watch.
+He goes through and explains that a little bit more.
+He tells a very funny story about Charles which I recommend you go watch.
 Then just about three-quarters of the way through he introduces a one-two punch of an idea followed by the change.
-So now that we’ve got this problem, we’re not always who we seem to be, he introduces a new concept of something called “free traits.”
+So now that we’ve got this problem that we’re not always who we seem to be.
+Now he introduces a new concept of something called “free traits.”
 And he summarizes that section of the talk.

 Right after he introduces the idea, he introduces the change.
-He says, “Don’t ask people what type they are,” what kind of person, what personality they are, “Ask them, ‘What are your core projects in your life?’”
+He says, “Don’t ask people what type they are,” what kind of person, what personality they are.
+Ask them, ‘What are your core projects in your life?’”
 And he uses that to start this final discussion of what are these core projects, how do they reveal these free traits?
 And ultimately he’s giving us the solution to achieving our goal.